Azure-Samples/azure-python-labs/1-vscode-django-docker/README.md

 1. Right-click on docker-compose.yml and click `Compose up`.
 1. Open [http://localhost:8000](http://localhost:8000) in the browser to view the app.

-## Build a production-ready container
+## (Optional) Build a production-ready container

-Now update the image to use a production webserver using nginx and uwsgi.
+If you want to build a container using a production webserver using nginx and uwsgi, you can follow the steps below.

 The application already contains a `uwsgi.ini` file which defines how to run the web server, so you only need to make some small modifications to the Dockerfile.